TorsteinAndvik/Programming-in-Haskell/Chapter 4/exercises.md

 mult = \x -> (\y -> (\z -> x * y * z))
 ```

 ## 8 The Luhn algorithm is used to check bank card numbers for simple errors such as mistyping a digit.
-Define a `LuhnDouble :: Int -> Int` that doubles a digit and subtracts 9 if the result is greater than 9
+Define a `LuhnDouble :: Int -> Int` and a function luhn that decides if a four digit bank card number is valid

 ```haskell
 luhnDouble :: Int -> Int